mightenyip/yfd-py-analysis/README.md

 The scraper captures data from all completed NFL games and organizes players by position into separate CSV files.

+**📅 Note: Current analysis is based on Week 1 data from the 2025 NFL season.
+Results may vary significantly as the season progresses and sample sizes increase.**

 ## 🚀 Quick Start

 ### Prerequisites